Scarborough Open Air Theatre - Scarborough, UK

 FAQ Section

-What is the capacity of Scarborough Open Air Theatre?
+1. **What types of music are typically performed at the Scarborough Open Air Theatre?**

 Loading calendar...